Bounding Training Data Reconstruction in DP-SGD: Bounding Training Data Reconstruction

-We now state a novel reconstruction robustness bound that, instead of using the (R)DP guarantees of the mechanism, is directly expressed in terms of its output distributions.
-The bound depends on the \emph{blow-up function} between two probability distributions $\mu$ and $\nu$:
+\paragraph{ReRo bounds from blow-up functions} We now state a novel reconstruction robustness bound that, instead of using the (R)DP guarantees of the mechanism, is directly expressed in terms of its output distributions.
+The bound depends on the \emph{blow-up function} between two distributions $\mu$ and $\nu$:

 In particular, let $\nu_{\Dfixed} = M(\Dfixed)$ denote the output distribution of the mechanism on a fixed dataset $\Dfixed$, and $\mu_{\Dz} = M(\Dfixed \cup \{z\})$ for any potential target $z$.
 Then we have the following (see \Cref{app:proof_bound_reconstruction} for the full statement).